Planning a trip to Napa Valley? I'll help you find the top wineries, where to stay, when to visit, and the best restaurants in Napa Valley!

 quick bites and cafes

-Oxbow Public Market: A must visit when in Napa Valley, Oxbow Market merchants include Kara’s Cupcakes, Gott’s Roadside, Three Twins Ice Cream, Ritual Coffee Roasters, Live Fire Pizza, Hog Island Oyster Bar and more.
+Oxbow Public Market: A must visit when in Napa Valley, Oxbow Market merchants include Kara’s Cupcakes, Gott’s Roadside, Three Twins Ice Cream, Ritual Coffee Roasters, Live Fire Pizza, Hog Island Oyster Bar, and more.
 There are also shops selling take-home goods like olive oil and chocolates.

-Gott’s Roadside: A Napa Valley trip is not complete without stopping at the St. Helena location of Gott’s Roadside.
+Gott’s Roadside: A Napa trip is not complete without stopping at the St. Helena location of Gott’s Roadside.
 Take a seat at one of the many outdoor picnic tables after you order your homestyle burger (with the secret sauce), some garlic fries, and a handspun milkshake.
-The ahi burger, fish tacos, and hearty salads are delicious for those not wanting a heavy burger.
+The ahi burger, fish tacos, and hearty salads are delicious for those not feeling a heavy burger.